mpkopec/kicad-settings/README.md

 - `eeschema.hotkeys` contains my hotkeys forr EEschema
 - `install-fp-libs.sh` contains a script which clones all `*.pretty` repos from the KiCad repostitory set to a given directory
+- `update-fp-libs.sh` contains a script which updates every `*.pretty` repo in the given directory